What is Superficial Radio Therapy?

 Cancer arises when the mitosis process goes out of control, spreading malignant cells throughout the body.
 In some cases, the abnormal cell growth is so extreme that a tumor grows.
 When cancer has spread throughout the entire body, this is called metastasis.

-The precise and calibrated dose of Superficial Radiation Therapy we mentioned above damages the cancer cell DNA, prohibiting them from growing, dividing, and eventually causing them to die.
+The precise and calibrated dose of Superficial Radio Therapy we mentioned above damages the cancer cell DNA, prohibiting them from growing, dividing, and eventually causing them to die.

 Learn More About Non-Melanoma Skin Cancer Treatment